 PhD candidates are encouraged to start thinking about job prospects well before defending their dissertation.
-The post-PhD phase is attended to during the many formal and informal meetings PhD candidates have with their supervisor and the director of research of the Leiden Institute for History.
+The Post-PhD phase is attended to during the many formal and informal meetings PhD candidates have with their supervisor and the director of research of the Leiden Institute for History.

 Following the defence of their thesis many former PhD candidates find employment in an academic or semi-academic environment.
 The majority of them successfully ventures on a career in education, administration, heritage, journalism, or business.